damianhakert/damianhakert.github.io/source/handbook/travel/index.md

 1. You will receive an email from Egencia with your username.
 1. With the link, from step one in this email, you can set a password with link.
-1. Once you are in your dashboard, you can setup preferences in your travel profile.
+1. Once you are in your dashboard, setup your info in your profile.
-You can enter your profile in the top right corner.
-Make sure to add your phone number.
+1. You can enter your profile in the top right corner.
+Make sure to add your phone number in all three fields.
-1. When you add your passport info to your profile this will populate your info directly when booking a flight.
+1. Add your passport info to your profile (only passport info, no other form of ID) this will populate your info directly when booking a flight.
 1. Now let's start booking!

 ### Booking travel through [Egencia](https://www.egencia.com) <a name="egencia"></a>